-Paula is an Australian journalist, young adult writer, and award-winning filmmaker.
+Paula is an Australian journalist, young adult and middle grade writer, and award-winning filmmaker.

 She likes to write stories with strong, sassy, flawed female characters that are battling the knocks life throws at them.